solar-engine/common-chicken-runtime-engine/README.md

 The CCRE Core contains classes shared by all instances of the CCRE regardless of platform.
 The CCRE Poultry Inspector is a standalone application that allows for inspection of Cluck networked objects.
 The CCRE Igneous system is the system that allows for programs using the CCRE to run on the FRC-provided platform.

+To contact Colby Skeggs, write email to skeggsc [at] catlin [dot] edu.